The Little Mermaid: Ariel's Beginning: Plot

-That night, Ariel frees her friends and leaves Atlantica.
-Sebastian leads them to a deserted place far away from the palace where Ariel finds Athena's music box, as Sebastian hoped.
-Ariel, Flounder, and Sebastian decide to return to Atlantica to bring the music box to Triton, hoping that it will change his mind, as he has not remembered how to be happy after Athena's death.
-Meanwhile, Triton is informed that Ariel is missing and he orders his guards to find her.
-Marina, wanting to retain her position, releases her electric eels in order to hunt down and eliminate Ariel and Sebastian.
+Unable to live in the kingdom without music, Ariel decides to leave and frees her friends from jail.
+Although initially against the idea, Sebastian leads them to a deserted place far away from the palace where Ariel discovers her mother's music box, as Sebastian hoped.
+Ariel realizes her father has forgotten how to feel happy since Athena's death and decides to bring the music box back to him, hoping it will remind him.
+Meanwhile, Attina informs Triton that Ariel and Sebastian are missing and he orders his guards to find them.
+Knowing that Triton is regretting his hasty dismissal of Sebastian and desperate to hold onto her newfound power, Marina releases her electric eels to hunt down and kill Ariel and Sebastian.